-- the management practices used in oil palm production on peat soils, including the management of water, soil, crops, fertility, and pests; and - the conservation practices available to peatland oil palm producers to ensure agronomic, economic and environmental sustainability including the conservation of adjacent peat swamp forest areas b) Multi sectorial participation and co-operation
+- the management practices used in oil palm production on peat soils, including the management of water, soil, crops, fertility, and pests; and - the conservation practices available to peatland oil palm producers to ensure agronomic, economic and environmental sustainability including the conservation of adjacent peat swamp forest areas.

-In addition, most of the respondents having problem with their agricultural practices (0.303, P< 0.05).
+In addition, most of the respondents having problem with their agricultural practices (0.303, P < 0.05).
 They also were looking forward some training for optimizing sustainably the oil palm yield production.